HiBy R5 Gen 2 Review

 The R5 Gen 2 has a mix of the old R5 Gen 1 and the RS6 controls in terms of layout and functionality.

-On the right panel, you gave a 3 slimline button layout similar to the RS6 aesthetics that control power, turn the IPS panel on and off, and allow you to reboot into a safe mode when needed.
+On the right panel, you gave a 3 slimline button layout similar to the RS6 aesthetics that controls power, turns the IPS panel on and off, and allows you to reboot into a safe mode when needed.
 Playback control is through the remaining three buttons below the power button and the pulse light status indicator.

 Volume is controlled via two fairly well-spaced +/- buttons on the top of the left panel that should help you avoid mixing up one from the other if operating blindly, for example, in your pocket.
 You get a series of 0.5dB steps from 0-100 which can also be optionally controlled by HiBy’s familiar onscreen OS circular volume control system.